 This move by the British government to offer the vaccine to young teens falls in line with many other countries.
 This includes the US and Canada as both countries have started vaccinating all those over 12 years old.

 However, the rollout of the vaccination programme to 12 to 17 year olds will be carefully monitored.
 In the initial rollout to those aged 18 and over, many attempted to get their second Covid vaccine early.
 Those who can prove a double coronavirus vaccination are allowed to travel to amber list countries without quarantining of their way home, increasing the demand of a speedy second jab.

 When did the MHRA approve the vaccine for this age group?

 The Medicines and Healthcare products Regulatory Agency approved the Pfizer vaccine for 12 to 15 year olds in June 2021.
-Following advice from the JCVI, the government have now confirmed that they will offer the vaccine to children in this age group.
+Following advice from the JCVI, the government have now confirmed that they will offer the vaccine to this age group.

 In December, the regulatory body approved the Pfizer vaccine for those 16 and 17 years old.
-At the time, the JCVI advised that 16 to 18 year olds in the priority Phase 1 group have a vaccination.
+At the time, the JCVI advised that 16 to 18 year olds in the Phase 1 group have a vaccination.
 Those living in a household with someone who has a suppressed immune system were also eligible.

 The regulatory body said the vaccine was safe to use in these age groups.
 They also said the benefits outweighed any risks when it came to vulnerable teenagers.